We arrived outside a hospital as I clung onto Tristan with my good arm. The wound on my waist was still throbbing but at least the poison was out.

 Wynona glanced at where I was staring at and shook her head.
 “I think the painkillers are getting to your head.”

 She took my hand and towed me out of the corridor and we passed through the emergency room.
-A sudden surge of energetic crowd burst through the double swing doors, ambulances lined up outside at the drop-off and flashing their red and blue lights.
+A sudden surge of an energetic crowd burst through the double swing doors, ambulances lined up outside at the drop-off and flashing their red and blue lights.
 A team of doctors, nurses and EMTs was pushing a man on a stretcher, half-running into one of the rooms.
 As they passed us, the strong stench of burnt flesh filled the emergency room.
 Another team of medical professionals pushed another stretcher but with a woman on it.
 Half her face was burnt off.

 “Bring the Commissioner’s wife into Room B, please!”
 A doctor ordered, his voice floated above the indistinct, excited chatters.
 He grabbed a clipboard and rushed into said room with the others.